The Best Teachers Change Their Minds

 Somewhere in your tool belt of teacher tools, there is something you cling to that may be wrong-headed, but you don’t see it yet.
 And that’s okay.

-The best teachers change their mind because things themselves change.
-21st century learning is, above all else, diverse, interdependent, and formless.
+The best teachers change their minds because things themselves change.
+21st-century learning is, above all else, diverse, interdependent, and formless.
 Technology, culture, academic standards, assessment forms, and the cost–and format–of higher education all evolve endlessly.